 Employer-provided training is the most efficient path when available.
 If your organisation is investing in AI tools, push for structured training as part of that investment.
 Generic AI training is less useful than finance-specific training - make the case for training that covers your actual workflows.

-8 modules, 59 lessons.
-Master AI for FP&A, reporting, governance, and automation — no coding required.
+8 modules covering FP&A, reporting, automation, and governance.
+Self-paced, no coding required.